Compressed Flash Fiction

 “No,” said Jeff, with an intonation like a quiet steamboat horn.

 “Yeah!
-It was crazy.
+It was amazing.
 FBI, cops.
-Security escorted her out before you got in.
-Surprised you didn’t see her,” said Charlie.
+They had Ronnie from security escort her out.
+That was right before you got in.
+Surprised you didn’t see her on your way in,” said Charlie.

 “Wow, but,” Jeff paused, “that’s not funny.”

 “It was from our perspective, man,” said Charlie, half-shouting.
-As if bored, he returned to his previous conversation – likely less judgmental.
+Like he was bored with Jeff’s interrogation, he returned to his previous conversation — likely less judgmental.

 Unsure of what else to do, Jeff set off for his cubicle.
 On the way, he passed Alice’s old cubicle.
 He looked in.
 It was empty.
 Broken glass, from something delicate, lay on the floor.
-Her chair, on its back, still rocked from earlier activity.
-Jeff tried to imagine how the scene had played out.
+Her chair, on its back, was still rocking.
+Jeff pictured how the scene must have played out.

-Shaking his head, Jeff cleared the horror from behind his eyes.
+Jeff shook his head, clearing the horror from behind his eyes.
 He continued to his cubicle.

-Seven more spaces down, he arrived at his cell.
-He spun his chair around to sit and found a broken Christmas ornament on his seat.
-It was a pile of red and silver, and someone had placed the hook in the center.
-After a moment, staring at the display with an empty mind, Jeff picked up the mess and set it to the left of his keyboard.
-He then went to the supply closet to get some superglue.
+He arrived at his cell and spun his chair around.
+A broken Christmas ornament was on his seat.
+It was a pile of red and silver.
+He stared at the display without thought.
+He picked up the mess and set it to the left of his keyboard.
+He went to the supply closet to get some superglue.